Stylback/stylback.se/dev/README.md

   fi

   for FILE in $INPUT_PATH/*; do
-    FILE="$FILE" 		        # In case of white characters in the filename BASENAME="${FILE##*/}" 	# Filename without extension
+    FILE="$FILE" 		        # In case of whitespace characters in the filename BASENAME="${FILE##*/}" 	# Filename without extension

     if [[ ( $FILE == *.PNG ) || ( $FILE == *.png ) ]]; then